 Law Disability Services is housed within Law Student Support.
-The Assistant Director for Law Student Support works with students individually to determine appropriate and reasonable accommodations.
+Law Student Support works with students individually to determine appropriate and reasonable accommodations.
 All accommodations and services are provided on a case-by-case basis.
 Students should NOT discuss disability accommodations directly with their instructors.

-Students who may require accommodations should contact the Assistant Director for Law Student Support at 415-442-6536 or lawds@ggu.edu to arrange an intake appointment.
-The Assistant Director will conduct a personal interview to explore the student's needs in the law school setting and explain the verification process.
-Documentation requirements will vary, depending on the disability and the accommodations requested and may include:
+Students who may require accommodations should contact Law Student Support at 442-6536 or lawds@ggu.edu to arrange an intake appointment.
+Law Student Support will conduct a personal interview to explore the student's needs in the law school setting and explain the verification process.
+Documentation requirements will vary, depending on the disability and the accommodations requested, and may include:

 - a.
-A history of accommodations received in post-secondary institutions or in places of employment, which is subject to verification; or - b.
+A history of accommodations received in post-secondary institutions or in places of employment, which is subject to verification; and/or - b.
 Documentation from a licensed health care provider, who must be a nonrelative and not the student him/herself, who is qualified in the diagnosis of the relevant disability.

-The Assistant Director reviews the documentation and other information provided to ensure that the requested accommodations are reasonable and appropriate, given the student's present impairment and functional limitations in the academic setting.
+Law Student Support reviews the documentation and other information provided to ensure that the requested accommodations are reasonable and appropriate, given the student's present impairment and functional limitations in the academic setting.
 The law school may, at its own expense, obtain outside consultation regarding the accommodations determination.

-The Assistant Director will notify students in writing about the outcome of the verification process and any approved accommodations.
+Law Student Support will notify students in writing about the outcome of the verification process and any approved accommodations.